 WWII, Korean War, Vietnam War, Persian Gulf War, Kosovo, War in Afghanistan, War in Iraq, War on Global Terror and other Peace-Keeping Expeditionary Campaigns throughout the globe.

-WASHINGTON - Today, together with national leadership and staff, Veterans of Foreign Wars (VFW) Legislative Committee members from...
+WASHINGTON - Last week, Veterans of Foreign Wars (VFW) Senio...

 Our programs support our service members while they are on the front line, as they are being discharged and long after they return.
 Your tax-deductible donation will be immediately directed to the VFW programs where your support is most urgently needed.